 What does a consumer contract test actually look like for probabilistic LLM outputs?

 A test fixture that makes structural assertions, not content assertions.
 Given a specific input, the test calls the upstream agent and asserts: the field result.confidence_score exists and is a float between 0 and 1; the field result.summary is a non-empty string; the response object has no null required fields.
 These assertions are stable across runs because they test the output schema, not the output value.
-Assertions on specific text content ('the response contains the phrase X') are fragile and should not be in consumer contracts.
+Assertions on specific text content ('the response contains the phrase X') are fragile and don't belong in consumer contracts.

 Who writes the consumer contract tests — the producing team or the consuming team?